10-12-white/cryptography_beginner/article.md

 ### Protecting against ”Harvest Now, Decrypt Later” Threat

-A key driver for immediate action is the concept of ”harvest now, decrypt later.”
+A key driver for immediate uptake of PQC algorothms is the concept of ”harvest now, decrypt later.”
 This is a popular approach because of the future gain associated with the product - sensitive encrypted data [33, 34, 30, 35, 29].
 Malicious actors, including nation-states, are already stockpiling vast amounts of encrypted data that they cannot currently decrypt.
 The goal being, once they are able to access a sufficiently powerful quantum computer, they can decrypt all this sensitive data, which would inevitably lead to one of the largest data breaches globally.
 Therefore, protecting against this is imperative with early adoption.

 ## The Challenges of Transitioning to PQC